07

 Commercial registration is jurisdiction by jurisdiction, not a single global licence.
 The principal regimes a first-time charter operator needs to understand:

 France.
-The French Commercial Exemption (FCE): commercial registration, full-time crew, length above 15m, more than 70 percent of voyages exiting French waters, less than 50 percent static charter use.
+French Commercial Exemption (FCE): commercial registration, full-time crew, length above 15m, more than 70 percent of voyages exiting French waters, less than 50 percent static charter use.
 Eliminates VAT on the purchase if all six conditions are met.

 Croatia.
 Croatian flag or local charter-agency arrangement under the Croatian Maritime Code.
 Annual permit; 13 percent VAT on charter fees.
-Adriatic season runs short and the registration cycle is tight.

 Turkey.
 "Blue Cruise" charter requires Turkish-flag operation or a Turkish charter agreement with a licensed local operator.
 Foreign-flagged yachts can cruise privately; commercial charter requires the local licence.